kevinfiol/fullmoon-starter/README.md

 ## Usage on Windows

-You can use the same make tasks above after installing the required dependencies:
+You can use the same make tasks above after installing the required dependencies with [scoop](https://scoop.sh/):

 * `make`
     * Install with `scoop install make`